pknowles/vulkan_objects/README.md

    cases is hard.
 I'm only one person.
 I'll pick one way and do it well, hopefully without limiting important features.

-   It includes vulkan from https://github.com/KhronosGroup/Vulkan-Headers for `vk.xml`, `vulkan_core.h` and platform-specific headers
+   This includes vulkan directly from https://github.com/KhronosGroup/Vulkan-Headers, just for `vk.xml`, `vulkan_core.h` and platform-specific headers.
+Handles are generated, so this library should always support the latest vulkan.

    This library includes its own vulkan function pointer loader, like [volk](https://github.com/zeux/volk), but because vulkan_core.h is included, there is no need to support different versions.
 It's all one thing.
-An exception is conditionals for platform-specific types.
+One exception is ifdefs for platform-specific types.

 4. Lifetime and ownership is well defined

-   Standard RAII: out of scope cleanup, no leaks, help avoid dangling pointers, be safe knowing if you have a handle the object is valid and initialized.
+   Standard RAII: out of scope cleanup, no leaks, help avoid dangling pointers, be safe knowing if you have a handle then the object is valid and initialized.
 Most objects are move-only and not copyable.
 This matches the API, e.g. you can't copy a VkDevice.

+5. Performance and data oriented

+   Avoid forcing heap allocations on the user.
+Avoid copying memory around to restructure data.
+Instead, take pointers (i.e. `std::span`) already in vulkan API compatible ways and let the user decide whether to pay the cost or not.

-5. No effort plumbing
+6. No effort plumbing

    Use existing structures to hold data.
 E.g. there are already many `*CreateInfo` structs that can be taken as an argument.
 No need to